dongzhang84/Udacity_disaster_response/README.md

 ### Results

+Some result screenshots are as follows.

-Running train_classifier.py in terminal:
+Running train_classifier.py in the local terminal:

 ![Screenshot](screenshot/train_classifier_result.png)

-The main webpage of the web application is
+The main webpage of the web application (http://0.0.0.0:3001/) is

 ![Screenshot](screenshot/cover_page.png)